cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | PN ] Reflexive conversive {#sec:reflexive-preposition-passive}

-These verbs are similar to previous *sich* anticausatives, but the *von alleine* reading is not possible.
-The original nominative can be retained as a prepositional phrase [@next a,b].
+These verbs are similar to previous reflexive anticausatives, but the *von alleine* reading is not possible.
+Additionally, the original nominative can be retained as a prepositional phrase [@next a,b].
 All these prepositional phrases are governed prepositions [@next c].
 Interestingly, there appears to be a wide variety of prepositions that are governed by the various verbs that allow for this diathesis.

 ::: ex
 a.
 Der Preis empört den Kunden.